kristjan-u4/daca-portfolio/portfolio/week-05/README.md

 # Week 5: Visualization Design

 ## Project Overview
 This week, the focus was on data visualization and dashboard design for UrbanStyle.ltd stakeholders.
-I fulfilled the tasks of **Role A (CEO Kristi Tamme's perspective)** in the group work.
+I fulfilled the tasks of **Role A (CEO's perspective)** in the group work.
 My goal was to create a high-level overview of the company's performance, answering Kristi's main question: "Are we growing?".
 As I decided to follow **Track B** for data visualization tools, I used the programming language **Python** and its libraries **Plotly** and **Streamlit** to create the dashboard.

 ## Dashboard Preview
 ![CEO Dashboard Screenshot](./individual/week_5_ceo_dashboard_screenshot.png)